2013–2019 Nissan Sentra Front Brake Pad & Rotor DIY

 - Add a tiny amount of caliper grease to the guide pins and reinstall them to the carrier.

-- Place the carrier back to the rotor and reinstall the 19mm bolts on the carrier by turning them clockwise using the 19mm wrench.
+- Place the carrier back into the rotor and reinstall the 19mm bolts on the carrier by turning them clockwise using the 19mm wrench.

 - Line up the brake pads into the carrier and press them to set them into place.
 Make sure the brake pads are in their proper orientation.